alexander-kolenov/CqrsExample/readme.md

 Use the `MediatR` library,\
 to make it extremely SQRS-able.

-> In this branch I made a wrong way to solve this challenge!
+> In this the right way to solve this challenge!\
+> But, a lot of things should be done.

 ## Db initialization script